The Conjuring 4: Last Rites — cast, crew and a family-scale haunted house farewell

 French cinema poster: totem-mirror and promise of judgment — central motif of a finale in a passing of the baton.

-Media Timeline: Where to Watch Tomorrow?
+Media Timeline: Where To Watch Next?

 Conjuringverse: Max Series and Saga Films